Sikorsky, Lockheed win $1.28 billion U.S. helicopter deal

-WASHINGTON Sikorsky Aircraft, a unit of United Technologies Corp, won a $1.28 billion (£0.75 billion) contract on Thursday to develop a new combat rescue helicopter for the U.S. Air Force, a deal that could eventually be worth up to $7.9 billion.
+WASHINGTON Sikorsky Aircraft, a unit of United Technologies Corp (UTX.N), won a $1.28 billion contract on Thursday to develop a new combat rescue helicopter for the U.S. Air Force, a deal that could eventually be worth up to $7.9 billion.

 The initial contract covers development and delivery of four Combat Rescue Helicopters (CRH) based on the company's workhorse UH-60 Black Hawk, and caps nearly 15 years of repeated unsuccessful efforts by the Air Force to replace its aging fleet of HH-60G Pave Hawk rescue helicopters.

-The Air Force said Sikorsky and its key supplier, Lockheed Martin Corp, beat the service's affordability target by about $700 million.
+The Air Force said Sikorsky and its key supplier, Lockheed Martin Corp (LMT.N), beat the service's affordability target by about $700 million.

 Sikorsky welcomed the deal, noting that it has built combat search and rescue helicopters for the U.S. military since 1943.
 Sikorsky President Mick Maurer said the helicopters allowed the Air Force to "perform one of its most important and sacred missions – bringing our downed service members home safely."